:focal(1263x1328:1264x1329):quality(75))

 The Land van Ooit: Where children are in charge

 In 1984, entrepreneur Marc Taminiau bought Kasteel Steenenburg with a striking dream: to transform the estate into an imaginative theme park for children.
-Thus was born The Land van Ooit - a place where children ruled and pink knights, talking trees and theatrical characters determined daily life.
-The castle acted as a gateway to another world, where visitors participated in living stories rather than boarding attractions.
+This is how Het Land van Ooit came into being – a place where children were in charge and pink knights and theatrical characters shaped everyday life.
+A world emerged in which visitors took part in living stories rather than boarding rides.

-The park had an atmosphere all its own, complete with its own currency and form of state.
-Interaction and imagination were key: no roller coasters, but an outdoor theater where every child was seen as a knight or countess.
+The park had a unique atmosphere, complete with its own currency and form of government.
+Interaction and imagination were central: no rollercoasters, but an open-air theatre, where every child was seen as a knight or a countess.
 Millions of visitors experienced unforgettable adventures there.

 Yet the fairy tale could not withstand financial headwinds.
-In 2007, The Land van Ooit closed its gates for good.
-What remained was a mysterious landscape full of memories - and a castle that once again awaited its next chapter.
+In 2007, Het Land van Ooit closed its gates for good.
+What remained was a mysterious landscape full of memories – and a castle once again awaiting its next chapter.

 The Land van Ooit used its own currency, the "OoitSent."